Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes are expected to be beneficial for the drone industry and distributors of dangerous goods by setting a clear regulatory framework allowing the transport of certain lower-risk dangerous goods, and by making it easier for Canadians to access these goods.
+The proposed regulations are expected to be beneficial for the drone industry and distributors of dangerous goods by setting a clear regulatory framework allowing the transport of certain lower-risk dangerous goods, and by making it easier for Canadians to access these goods.

 Regulatory cooperation efforts (domestic and international)